 The Mod Manager will show you when a mod has an available update in the packages folder, by showing an asterisk (*) on the left side.

-You may request a refund for rFactor2 if eligible.
-Your eligibility depends on when you made your purchase and is good for 30 days.
-30 days should be more than enough time to see if development is moving at a pace you are happy with, or if the product is outside your tastes.
+We advise you to install the demo version to check if your system can run rFactor2 before you purchase, but after purchasing you may request a refund for rFactor2, if eligible.
+Your eligibility depends on when you made your purchase and is good for 7 days.
+7 days should be more than enough time to see if development is moving at a pace you are happy with, or if the product is outside your tastes.

 Note that in some cases, we may have to wait to receive your money before we can send it back to you.
 We also cannot refund any money to you if you were given rF2 for free by another organization, you should be refunded for their product/service by them.
 Allow at least two working days for your refund to be processed.